psachmann/vpear/docs/articles/development.md

 * Dotnet SDK
   * Install the dotnet sdk in version 5.0 from [here](https://dotnet.microsoft.com/download/dotnet/5.0)
   * `choco install dotnetsdk`
+* Dotnet EF Core
+  * Install the ef core command line tools
+  * `dotnet tool install dotnet-ef -g`
 * MariaDB
   * Install a local MariaDb Server in version 10.3 or newer
   * `choco install mariadb`
 * Cake
   * You can install Cake as an global dotnet tool
-  * `dotnet tool install --global Cake.Tool --version 1.1.0`
+  * `dotnet tool install --global Cake.Tool`
 * Unity
   * If you want also build the Unity client, Unity 2020.3 LTS must als be installed
   * Use the [Unity Hub](https://unity3d.com/de/get-unity/download) to download the right version